Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

    export PATH="$PATH:/usr/lib/firefox-x.x.x/"

 ..
-This problem is caused because in linux, firefox is executed through a shell script (the one located on /usr/bin/firefox), when it comes the time to kill the browser Selenium-RC will kill the shell script, leaving the browser running.
+This problem is caused because in linux, Firefox is executed through a shell script (the one located on /usr/bin/firefox), when it comes the time to kill the browser Selenium-RC will kill the shell script, leaving the browser running.
 Santi: not sure if we should put this here...